themonster-hub/Mm-Roblox-Anti-cheat/README.md

 Weakness Scanner

+License

 Disclaimer

-Philosophy

-The core design is strictly server-authoritative.
-No client-side input is trusted for game-critical mechanics.
-Detections are performed by validating player actions and states against server-side expectations, rendering most client-side manipulation ineffective.
+Why MM Anti-Cheat?

+Server-Authoritative: The core design principle is to never trust the client.
+All detections are validated on the server, making exploits that manipulate client-side physics or properties ineffective.

+Modular & Extensible: Detections are separated into modules that can be individually configured or disabled.
+The API allows for seamless integration with your existing game mechanics.

+Developer-Friendly: Includes a built-in Weakness Scanner that automatically audits your game for common security vulnerabilities, providing actionable feedback to improve your overall security posture.

+Secure by Default: The remote communication layer is built with security in mind, automatically handling spam/throttling and using nonce-based validation for client-side integrity checks to prevent spoofing.

 Feature Set
 Category	Detections & Features
-Movement & Physics	Speed Hacks, Noclip, Teleporting, High Jumps, Infinite Jumps, State Bypassing (Anti-Ragdoll/Death), Vehicle Fling, Swim Speed Hacks.
-Character & Stats	Health Tampering, MaxHealth Modification, Unauthorized Stat Changes (leaderstats), WalkSpeed/JumpPower Manipulation, Unauthorized Tool Equipping, Body Part Resizing, Character Parenting, Accessory Spam.
-Network & Remotes	RemoteEvent Spam/Throttling, RemoteFunction Wrappers, Auto-Clicker/Interaction Rate Limiting, Chat Spam Detection.
-Client-Side Integrity	Secure GUI Injection Checks (scans CoreGui), Executor Environment Detection (checks _G and metatables), Nonce-based validation to prevent client check spoofing.
-System & Security	Weakness Scanner: Identifies common vulnerabilities in the game's structure, such as unprotected remotes or misplaced server scripts.
+Movement & Physics	<ul><li>Monitors and normalizes player velocity to prevent speed exploits.</li><li>Detects and reverts unauthorized positional changes (teleporting).</li><li>Performs raycast checks to prevent noclip/phasing through collidable geometry.</li><li>Flags excessive vertical velocity (high jumps) and jump frequency (infinite jumps).</li></ul>
+Character & Stats	<ul><li>Prevents unauthorized modification of Humanoid.Health and Humanoid.MaxHealth.</li><li>Protects leaderstats values from client-side manipulation.</li><li>Reverts unauthorized changes to core properties like WalkSpeed and JumpPower.</li><li>Detects spoofed tools, duplicate character parts, and excessive accessory spam.</li></ul>
+Network & Remotes	<ul><li>Provides wrapped RemoteEvent and RemoteFunction constructors with built-in spam and throttle protection.</li><li>Monitors ClickDetector interaction rates to detect auto-clickers.</li><li>Includes detection for rapid-fire chat spam.</li></ul>
+Client-Side Integrity	<ul><li>Performs secure, nonce-based checks of the client's CoreGui for injected GUIs.</li><li>Scans the client's global environment (_G) and metatables for signs of exploit injectors.</li><li>Times out and flags clients that fail to respond to integrity checks.</li></ul>
 Installation
 1. File Structure

 Place the system's four scripts into your game environment as follows.

-The SecureRemotes folder will be generated automatically upon initialization.
+Note: The SecureRemotes folder will be generated automatically in ReplicatedStorage on first run.

 Generated code
 game